-When a player is taking a direct or an indirect free-kick inside his own penalty-area, all of the opposing players shall remain outside the area, and shall be at least ten yards from the ball whilst the kick is being taken.
-The ball shall be in play immediately it has travelled the distance of its own circumference and is beyond the penalty-area.
+When a player is taking a direct or an indirect free-kick inside his own penaltyarea, all of the opposing players shall remain outside the area, and shall be at least ten yards from the ball whilst the kick is being taken.
+The ball shall be in play immediately it has travelled the distance of its own circumference and is beyond the penaltyarea.
 The goalkeeper shall not receive the ball into his hands, in order that he may thereafter kick it into play.
 If the ball is not kicked direct into play, beyond the penalty-area, the kick shall be retaken.

-When a player is taking a direct or an indirect free-kick outside his own penalty-area, all of the opposing players shall be at least ten yards from the ball, until it is in play, unless they are standing on their own goal-line, between the goal-posts.
-The ball tlemanly manner towards the referee, he shall be debarred from taking any further part in the match, and shall not be replaced.
+When a player is taking a direct or an indirect free-kick outside his own penaltyarea, all of the opposing players shall be at least ten yards from the ball, until it is in play, unless they are standing on their own goal-line, between the goal-posts.
+The ball shall be in play when it has travelled the distance of its own circumference.